qingzhu521/file_map_reduce/README.md

 # File_Based_Map_Reduce

-This project is for the test of PingCap.
+The project is for finding the most 100 urls in 100GB files which constraint in 1G memory.

 Usage:
-  cargo run --bin main -- <input>  -m <map_out> -r <reduce_out> -f <the number of map thread> -s <the number of reduce thread> -b <the number of the bucket>
+  `cargo run --bin main -- <input>  -m <map_out> -r <reduce_out> -f <number of the map threads> -s <number of the reduce threads> -b <number of the buckets>`

-  The first parameter means the path of input url file.
-The second is a prefix of the file that the map operator can store.
-The thrid is similar and it give the director of the file that the reduce operator can store.
-The fifth means the number of map thread.
-The forth is the number of the reduce thread.
-The last means the number of the bucket.
+ -<input> the path of input url file.
+ -<map_out> a prefix of the file that the map operator can store.
+ -<reduce_out> the director of the file that the reduce operator can store.
+ -<number of the map threads>
+ -<number of the reduce threads>
+ -<number of buckets>.

 The whole process can be divided into three part.